 The SPR oil storage caverns and brine disposal wells are regulated by the SDWA.
 The EPA granted primacy under the SDWA to both Louisiana and Texas Underground Injection Control (UIC) programs, which regulate underground hydrocarbon storage, related brine disposal, and oil field wastes.
 The SPR operates 21 saltwater disposal wells for the Louisiana sites.
 In Texas, brine is disposed via brine pipelines that extend into the Gulf of Mexico.
 Some ancillary commercial disposal wells are used occasionally.
-The 2013 Annual Report Form OR-1 for underground injection was completed and submitted on schedule to the LDNR.
+The 2014 Annual Report Form OR-1 for underground injection was completed and submitted on schedule to the LDNR using the newly implemented and required electronic reporting process.

 Historic groundwater evaluations have indicated the presence of some shallow groundwater impacts from salt water at the BM and WH sites.
 At BM, data suggest that use of unlined brine storage pits by the previous industrial tenants may have been a major contributor to the salt impacted groundwater located east of the site's closed large brine storage pond.
-As part of the site's overall groundwater surveillance, the post-closure monitoring near the BM brine storage pond is provided through this report to the RCT as requested.
+As part of the site's overall groundwater surveillance, the post-closure monitoring near the BM brine storage pond is provided through this report to the RRC as requested.